academyofdata/clusterdock/cheatsheet.md

 WITH SERDEPROPERTIES ( "separatorChar" = "\,", "quoteChar"     = "\"")
 STORED AS TEXTFILE tblproperties("skip.header.line.count"="1");`

+*Warning: when using OpenCSVSerde the data type output for all fields will be set to string.
+Use an intermediary table and the CAST function to load data in the right tables using the right data types*

 To create tables based on Avro format use the following

 `create table if not exists users_avro